BrownPaperBag/code-conventions/variables/README.md

 # Variables

 Variables names should be short but descriptive.
-Avoid using acronyms or shortening words.

 ### GOOD
 ```